Nigella damascena 'Persian Jewels'

 Bloom Time: Early summer

 Nigella damascena 'Persian Jewels' is a charming, hardy, self-sowing annual up to 16 inches (40 cm) tall.
-It bears delicate, old-fashioned flowers of red, rose pink, blue, deep violet-blue and white, each backed by a wispy, bright green ruff.
-It is very popular cut flower and can be dried for winter decoration.
+It bears delicate, old-fashioned flowers of red, pink, rose, blue, deep violet-blue and white, each backed by a wispy, bright green ruff.
+It is a very popular cut flower and can be dried for winter decoration.

 It is grown as an annual plant, so it has no USDA hardiness zone.